Joehare16/JoeHareProjects/RedBlackTree/README.md

-This project covers the implementation of a red black tree and its functions of inserting into the tree and ensuring that Red Black tree complies with the convnetions.
+This project covers the implementation of a red black tree and its functions of inserting into the tree, rotation left, rotation right and a colour flip.
+Ensuring that Red Black tree complies with the convnetions.
 On this project i score 100%